ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 Opam now features a fully native Windows compatible installation process that we recommend new users to follow below.

-In order to have access to OCaml on a Windows PC, users have to use opam so that's our first step.
+In order to have access to OCaml on a Windows PC, users must use opam, so that's our first step.

 Windows Developers out there will already be familiar with `winget` which is